hubmapconsortium/ontology-api/README.md

 ## Local Development Instructions

+For local development, [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) is not needed, simply following the below steps:

 * Create an `import` directory under the `neo4j` that contains the CSV files that should be imported into the neo4j database by the 'neo4j-admin' program in the Docker file.
 * Under the project root directory, run command `docker-compose -f docker-compose.localhost.yml build --no-cache` which will create the two container images described above.
 * After the images are built, run `docker-compose -f docker-compose.localhost.yml up` to start the two containers.